wang-luhan/wang-luhan.github.io/_pages/contact.md

 <br>

-**Please feel free to drop me an email, if you have questions about me or my projects**
+**If you have any questions about me or my projects, please feel free to send me an email.
+I'm always delighted to engage in discussions and collaborations.**